Your payout could be much bigger than you realise

-Without speaking with you it can’t truly be assessed.
-However, we’ve provided some basic tools and example payments on this page as a rough guide.
+Without speaking to you, we can’t accurately assess your claim.
+However, we’ve provided some basic tools and personal injury payout examples below as a rough compensation guide.
 This should help you assess what you may receive for the value of damages, insurance and any compensation proceeds.
-If you need help, you’re welcome to get in touch.
+If you need more help, get in touch today.

 How much would my compensation payout amounts be?

 How much money you will receive for a personal injury strongly depends upon many factors…

 Are you seeking help with car accident injury compensation or workplace injuries?
 You may be able to claim compensation for your psychological or physical injuries after an accident.
 However, there is no one chart or payment that fits all injuries, and firms that state that are not giving you the truth.

 For any type of accident, injury compensation amounts are relative to the impact an injury has on you.
 The more severe your injuries then the more likely you are to receive a higher payout.
 For example, the average payout for total body impairment will be significantly higher than a claim where the injured person was able to make a full recovery.